kapidolli/templates/Angular/nest-ssr-redis-firebase/README.md

 # nest-ssr-redis-firebase

-This template is for creating Angular project with with already using SSR based on NEST.js, [redis-om][redis-om-url] for data storage and firebase for authentication
+This template is for creating Angular project with with already using SSR based on NEST.js, [Redis OM][redis-om-url] for data storage and firebase for authentication

 ## Configure